Kevin Thomson (gridiron football)

-Kevin Thomson (born September 2, 1995) is an American former professional football quarterback.
-He played college football for UNLV, Sacramento State, and Washington.
+Kevin Thomson (born September 2, 1995) is an American former professional football quarterback who played in the Canadian Football League (CFL) and United States Football League (USFL).
+He played college football for the UNLV Rebels, Sacramento State Hornets, and Washington Huskies.

 Early life

 Thomson was born on September 2, 1995, in Auburn, Washington.
 He attended Auburn Riverside High School where he played football and baseball.

 In Thomson's senior season, he led the football team to a 7–3 record and the league championship, while throwing for 1,656 yards and 15 touchdowns, in addition to 553 rushing yards.
 He was named the SPSL North Offensive Back of the Year and also earned first-team All-SPSL North honors.
 He signed a letter of intent to attend University of Nevada, Las Vegas (UNLV) in February 2014.

 College career

 UNLV

-Thomson redshirted his first year at UNLV after undergoing Tommy John surgery.
-He spent the 2015 season as a backup, but did not appear in any games.
+Thomson redshirted his first year at UNLV in 2014.
+On September 2, 2015, he had Tommy John Surgery, which caused him to miss the entire 2015 season.

 Sacramento State

-Thomson transferred to Sacramento State University in 2016, but sat out his first season there due to an injury.
+Thomson transferred to Sacramento State University in 2016, but sat out his first season there while still recovering from Tommy John Surgery.
 He gained the starting job in 2017 and threw for 1,828 yards and 17 touchdowns with only three interceptions.
 In the fourth game of the 2017 season, against Southern Utah, Thomson set a school record by accounting for seven total touchdowns, four rushing and three passing, while being named STATS National Player of the Week.

 As a sophomore in 2018, Thomson completed 79-of-145 passes for 1,380 yards and eight touchdowns with only one interception, while playing in seven games.
-As a junior, he started 12 out of 13 matches and threw for 3,216 yards and 27 touchdowns, in addition to rushing for 619 yards and 12 scores, placing second all-time in school history for single season yards of offense.
+In January 2019, the NCAA granted Thomson a very rare two-year eligibility extension due to his injury history.
+As a junior in 2019, he started 12 out of 13 games and threw for 3,216 yards and 27 touchdowns, in addition to rushing for 619 yards and 12 scores, placing second all-time in school history for single season yards of offense.
 He led them to a 9–4 record and their first ever playoff appearance, while being named the Big Sky Conference Offensive Player of the Year and a second-team All-American by Phil Steele.